maitlandmarshall/MIFCore/README.md

 ![alt text](https://github.com/maitlandmarshall/MIFCore/blob/master/helloworld.jpg?raw=true)

-If the `BindingPort` property in the `settings.json` file is 80 or 443, a HTTP.sys webserver will be used instead of a kestrel web server.
-This configuration also requires a binding path value to be configured on the `BindingPath` property in the `settings.json`;
+If the `BindingPort` property in the `settings.json` file is 80 or 443, a HTTP.sys webserver will be used instead of a Kestrel web server.

 ##### Using AppInsights